awsdocs/amazon-cloudfront-developer-guide/doc_source/CreateURL_PHP.md

 }
 ```

-## Sample: Create Canned Policy<a name="sample-canned-policy"></a>
+## Example: create canned policy<a name="sample-canned-policy"></a>

-The following sample code constructs a *canned* policy statement for the signature\.
-For more information about canned policies, see [Creating a Signed URL Using a Canned Policy](private-content-creating-signed-url-canned-policy.md)\.
+The following example code constructs a *canned* policy statement for the signature\.
+For more information about canned policies, see [Creating a signed URL using a canned policy](private-content-creating-signed-url-canned-policy.md)\.

 **Note**
 The `$expires` variable is a date/time stamp that must be an integer, not a string\.